On the Road - Towing a Small Travel Trailer

 Just make sure everything looks normal (nothing loose, tire getting low, etc.)

 - Each time you stop, check to make sure the trailer wheel hubs are not getting really hot.

-I have an inexpensive infrared thermometer (search/filter Items for Your Tow Vehicle on my Products We Use page) that I just point at each hub to take the temperature.
+I have an inexpensive infrared thermometer (search/filter Items for Your Tow Vehicle on my Products We Like page) that I just point at each hub to take the temperature.
 If you don't mind getting your hand dirty, it really works just as well to just place your hand on each hub.
 As long as it's not uncomfortably hot, you're fine.
 If you burn your hand, however, it may well be a sign that you have a wheel bearing going bad.
 By the way, if one side of the trailer has had the sun beating on it for a while, that hub will normally be hotter than the other side, but not hot enough to burn you.

 - Keep your overall speed down.

 You may feel fine driving faster, as long as nothing goes wrong.
 But if you have any surprises, you will have much less control than usual.
 Don't take a chance...slow down!

 - Make sure you're tires are kept close to maximum pressure.